R4ndrei/project/README.md

 # Boards API - A Trello-like Project

 This project is a Ruby on Rails web application that provides functionalities similar to those of the Trello platform.
-It allows users to create and manage boards, columns, and stories, akin to Trello's boards, lists, and cards.
-The purpose of this project is to demonstrate skills in developing complex web applications using Ruby on Rails.
+It allows users to create and manage boards, columns, and stories.

 Features
 CRUD Operations: Users can create, read, update, and delete boards, columns, and stories.